These Simple 3-Ingredient Sauces Pair with Just About Everything

-If you meal prep just one thing over the weekend, my best (and favorite) advice is to always make a sauce.
+If you meal prep just one thing this week, my best (and favorite) advice is to always make a sauce.
 I’m a strong believer that a simple, flavorful sauce is the single thing that will take any meal from good to great.
 And the more simple, the better.

 You truly don’t need a lot of ingredients or effort to pull together a really good sauce, and these 10 recipes prove it.
 Start with three ingredients (and a little salt and pepper, if you like) and you’ve got all you need.

 Equal parts creamy and punchy, this bold-flavored sauce is for summer and beyond.
 It’s perfect for drizzling over everything from meat pulled from the grill and roasted vegetables, to grain bowls and just about anything else.

 Rich and sweet, with a faint bitter edge, this is the sauce you’ll want to drizzle over grilled chicken breast, pork, and salmon.

 Start with some good-quality tomatoes, add a splash of vinegar and some garlic, and you’ll instantly see why making your own pizza sauce totally beats the store-bought stuff.
 Best of all, it makes a big batch and freezes really well.